BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 !shop("Cairo’s Shop New Items (15 Badges)", [["Delcatty Crest", "14000 Red Essences"]])

+Head into any Luck's Tent location.
+There is a new move tutor:

+!tutor("Macbeth Move Tutor", [["Cosmic Power", "5 Yellow Shards"], ["Leaf Blade", "5 Green Shards"], ["Toxic Spikes", "6 Blue Shards"], ["Aura Sphere", "6 Red Shards"], ["Heavy Slam", "6 Blue Shards"], ["Heat Crash", "5 Red Shards"], ["Gunk Shot", "5 Green Shards"], ["Pollen Puff", "5 Green Shards"], ["Terrain Pulse", "6 Yellow Shards"]])

+There's one more Move Tutor we can now access as well.
+Fly over to the Kingdom of Goomidra.
+In a house on the west side:

+!tutor("Goombina Move Tutor", [["Draco Meteor", "1 Balm Mushroom"]])

 Fly to Eclysia Pyramid and talk to Ryland on the summit.
 You'll get the *Steelixite*!

 **Relationship Point Choices**: